 Want to explore more of the Derbyshire Dales?
 This walk takes in some of the popular dales in the Wye Valley – Tideswell Dale and Miller’s Dale, as well as Water-cum-Jolly Dale and a small section of the Monsal Trail (mostly above it!)

-From Tideswell car park, you begin the walk as a low-level walk through beautiful Tideswell Dale into Miller’s Dale, following the winding River Wye and limestone cliffs surrounding the dales.
+From Tideswell car park, you begin the walk at low-level through beautiful Tideswell Dale into Miller’s Dale, following the winding River Wye and limestone cliffs surrounding the dales.
 After a gentle start to the walk, you then hike up to the Monsal Trail where you join for a short section before then exploring the paths above the trail.

 Since you’re walking above the Monsal Trail you also have wonderful views of Miller’s Dale and the River Wye below, eventually, you pick up the busy Monsal Trail for a short distance before descending back down to the River Wye and completing the walk back via Tideswell Dale.

-Here you will find details on how to get to the start of the walk, parking options, map, route information, GPX file, plus a detailed step by step guide of the walk.
+Here you will find details on how to get to the start of the walk at Tideswell Dale, parking options, map, route information, GPX file, plus a detailed step by step guide of the walk.

 Let me know in the comments if you’ve done this walk and what you think!